-Workers Branch in the Eastern Province set up on 13th April progressing well. struggle has not been easy.
-The Union was recently granted stop order facilities at Industex in Port Elizabeth and since discussed other procedures with management.
+The National Union of Textile Workers Branch in the Eastern Province set up on 13th April progressing well. is The struggle has not been easy.
+The Union was recently granted stop order facilities at Industex in Port Elizabeth and since discussed other has procedures with management.
 Problems occurred at Veldspun in Uitenhage where there was a work stoppage from the 23rd to 25th April.
-Following this a meeting between the Union and the Company agreed to a referendum in the factory for workers to choose which of the two unions organising there, they wanted.
+Following this a meeting between the Union and the Company agreed to a referendum in the factory for workers to choose which of the and management must realise that the present strikes are caused by the real problems of workers and not by agitators.
+We urgently need to organise Black workers to overcome the problems and injustices causing the strikes.